melezhik/outthentic/README.md

 This is a quick tutorial on outthentic usage.

-* Create a story file
+## Create a story file

-Story is just an any perl script that yields something into stdout:
+Story is just a perl script that yields something into stdout:

     # story.pl

     print "I am OK\n";
     print "I am outthentic\n";

+Sometimes we can also call story file as scenario.

-* Create a story check file
+## Create a story check file

 Story check is a bunch of lines stdout should match.
 Here we require to have \`I am OK' and \`I am outthentic' lines in stdout: